cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 - *Type:* object

-Enable sending queries that match the resolver policy to Cloudflare's default 1.1.1.1 DNS resolver.
-Cannot be set when `dns_resolvers` are specified.
+Enable to send queries that match the policy to Cloudflare's default 1.1.1.1 DNS resolver.
+Cannot be set when 'dns_resolvers' are specified or 'resolve_dns_internally' is set.
+Only valid when a rule's action is set to 'resolve'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#resolve_dns_through_cloudflare ZeroTrustGatewayPolicy#resolve_dns_through_cloudflare}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#resolve_dns_through_cloudflare ZeroTrustGatewayPolicy#resolve_dns_through_cloudflare}

 ---